+Figure 16 – Code for answers to enquiries

 2.4.2.2 Submission - expression of interests

 The submission of EoIs is only allowed during a specific period of time, determined by a pre-qualification stage.
 In order to reflect this period, a separate period object can be added into a preQualification block, where the specific timeframe for EoIs is determined.
 Thus, within a given preQualification.period, any interested EO is allowed to send a submissions - requests for participation or EoI.
 Each request shall fulfil all the requirements prescribed by the criteria related to tenderers, with a relevant list of the responses by the EO (confirmative or quantifiable), providing an array of requirementResponses.